Battle of Loulin: Prelude

 The state of Xu, centered in northern Anhui, had controlled most of the middle and lower Huai River during the Western Zhou and early Spring and Autumn period.
 Beginning in the late 8th century BC, however, Xu's power began to wane, and several of its vassals and territories seceded.
 At the same time, the state of Chu in eastern Hubei rose in prominence.

 After it had conquered most of the Nanyang Basin in 678 BC, Chu began to advance further east into the Upper Huai River valley and north into the Yangtze plain.
 In just twenty years, it overrun many neighboring states and forced others into vassalage.
 Troubled by Chu's growing power, the hegemon of China, Duke Huan of Qi, began to organize a major alliance to invade Chu and end its expansion.
 Coinciding with the formation of the anti-Chu alliance, Xu occupied the state of Shu in modern-day Lujiang County in 656 BC.
 Li Lian, a Yuan dynasty scholar, considered it likely that Shu had been an ally of Chu and Xu had taken it in coordination with Qi.
 According to this view, the destruction of Shu was part of the preparation for the planned invasion of Chu by the northern alliance.
 The Kangxi Dictionary editors found this theory reasonable.
-In this case, the conquest of Shu marked the beginning of hostilities between Chu and Xu, the latter acting in accordance with Qi.
+In this case, the occupation of Shu marked the beginning of hostilities between Chu and Xu, the latter acting in accordance with Qi.
 In 655 BC, Qi launched its invasion of Chu together with Song, Chen, Wey, Zheng, Xǔ, and Cao.
 The offensive quickly stalled, however, and the alliance was unable to weaken Chu.
 A non-aggression pact was concluded, whose only consequence was that Chu decided to expand further into the Huai River valley instead of attacking the northern states again.
 Consequently, it began to expand more aggressively into Xu's sphere of influence and conquered several small Huai states.

 Among these were also several local allies of Qi, such as Huang.
 That the old hegemon proved unable to protect its allies made clear that Qi's power waned.
-In 646 BC, Qi even abandoned its old capital Yongqiu in response to attacks by Huai River barbarians.
-Whereas other Chūnqiū editions do not further identify the attackers, Gongyang Zhuan reasons that Xu and Ju were responsible.

 Thus, just before the war of 645 BC, the situation of the anti-Chu alliance was already problematic.
 Its strongest member state, Qi, had lost much of its military power and influence during the preceding years, and if the Gongyang Zhuan is to be believed, there had even been a war among the alliance members directly before the outbreak of hostilities with Chu.
 Two coalition members, Wey and Zheng had also suffered from Di raids.
 Consequently, the anti-Chu forces were weakened, while Chu was on the rise in regard of its political and military power.